Marcelle Ninio: Life

 After serving seven-year jail sentences, two of the imprisoned operatives (Meir Meyuhas and Meir Za'afran) were released in 1962.
 Ninio and the rest were freed in February 1968, in a secret addendum to a prisoner-of-war exchange.

 In 1971, Prime Minister Golda Meir publicly accepted an invitation to Ninio's wedding to Ely Boger, and spoke with her about her time in prison.
 The meeting was taken as a sign by censors that more information about the Lavon affair could be released.

-Ninio attended Tel Aviv University and learnt Hebrew to add to the French and English she had learnt at school.
+Ninio attended Tel Aviv University and learnt Hebrew to add to her fluent Arabic, and the French and English she had learnt at school.
 Lt.
 Gen. Moshe Ya’alon recognised her work in 2005 when she, Robert Dassa and Meir Zafran were given a military rank in the Israeli military.

 Ninio died in Hod HaSharon in 2019.